 There is abundance of onion in this kebab, which makes it so delicious (and healthy too).
 I love the natural sweetness the onions bring out to the dish.
 There are no eggplants (aubergines) in the traditional Arab Kebab, though I like to add on my version.
 Again, the sweet, almost meaty texture of the eggplant goes so well in the kebab – you can simply take the eggplant out for the traditional Arab Kebab.
 We also like to add red pepper paste to this kebab, for a richer, spicier flavor.
 You can make your own red pepper paste; here is my recipe if you would like to have a go.

-My cookery book, Ozlem’s Turkish Table, Recipes from My Homeland is available to order at this link, and includes this recipe and many other wholesome, authentic Turkish recipes, if you’d like to get one.
+Signed copies of my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland is available to order at this link, it is delivered promptly worldwide, including US and Canada.
+This recipe and many other wholesome, authentic Turkish recipes are included, if you’d like to get one.

 The potato & bulgur patties with onion and parsley go so well with Arab Kebab.
 We like to add a few potatoes to the kebab to cook, so that they can soak up this wonderful sauce.
 We then use these deliciously flavored cooked potatoes in our bulgur & potato patties.
 Dipping the patties to the sauce of Arab Kebab is just heavenly.

 You can make the Arab Kebab ahead of time and give a gentle heat just before serving.
 The left overs can also be frozen successfully.

 Preparation time: 30 minutes Cooking time: 35 – 40 minutes